County Fight Contested

 Timeline

 The petition gained urgency when the O’Neill Burke emails revealed that the sitting State’s Attorney was diplomatically deferential to federal authorities during the very enforcement campaign her office would now be expected to prosecute.
-Petitioners argue this conflict of interest makes independent appointment of a special prosecutor necessary.
+Petitioners argued this conflict of interest made independent appointment of a special prosecutor necessary.

-Cook County State’s Attorney O’Neill Burke subsequently announced a protocol to criminally charge ICE agents who break state law — a face-saving response that critics argue came too late and only after political pressure.
+Cook County State’s Attorney O’Neill Burke had earlier announced a protocol to criminally charge ICE agents who break state law (Feb 19, 2026) — a response critics argue came late and only under political pressure.
+With the special prosecutor denied, that protocol — and her willingness to use it — is now the only formal local-prosecution channel for ICE misconduct.

 Illinois passed multiple laws creating the framework being tested: